api-evangelist/api-pulse/README.md

 - **other** - Other information (Governance).

 ## Accounts
-The goal of this pulse is to allow you to use your personal or professional email to contribute the signals for the API pulse that matter to you without setting up yet another account or expect you to use an existing service.
+The goal of the API Pulse is to allow you to use your personal or professional email to contribute one or more signals to the API pulse which matter most to you without setting up yet another account or assuming you use an existing service.

 ## Emails
-Your email is only used to verify your pulse signals are coming from you, provide you access to regular API pulse checks, and send you monthly newsletter--your email will not be sold or shared with any partners.
+Your email is only used to verify your pulse signals are coming from you, provide you access to regular API Pulse Checks, and send you our monthly newsletter--your email will not be sold or shared with any partners.

+## Inclusive
+The API Pulse works to be relevant to companies, organizations, institutions, and government agencies, but also to individuals--you can be design-first or code-first, producing or consuming APIs, and be a business or technical stakeholder.

+## Scope
+The first iteration of the API Pulse is trying to remain as simple and straightforward as possible, while focusing on just the fundamentals of API operations across many different industries--we can always expand the scope with future iterations.

 ## Checks
-A separate schema will be provided for checking the API pulse in an ongoing way, allowing those who contribute to the API pulse to check where they stand as individuals and organizations within the industries they contribute to.
+A separate API schema will soon be provided for checking the API Pulse in an ongoing way, allowing those who contribute to the API Pulse to check where they stand as individuals and organizations within the industries they contribute to.

 ## Reports
-A separate schema will be provided for pull spring and fall publishing of reports, allowing any to see the API pulse as submitted across all signals, countries, and industries, helping bring more awareness to the space.
+A separate API schema will soon be provided for pull spring and fall publishing of reports, allowing any to see the API pulse as submitted across all signals, countries, and industries, helping bring more awareness to the space.

+### Report Target Dates

+- May 2025
+- September 2025

 ## Feedback
-Feedback on the API Pulse schema can be made via three separate channels, allowing you to contribute to what data is published and available to subscribe to as part of checks and reports.
+Feedback on the API Pulse schema can be made via four separate channels, allowing you to contribute to what data is published and available to subscribe to as part of regular checks and bi-annual reports.

 - [GitHub Discussions](https://github.com/api-evangelist/api-pulse/discussions) - Where most of the conversation will occur.
 - [GitHub Issues](https://github.com/api-evangelist/api-pulse/issues) - Submit an issue with any questions or comments.
 - [Pull Request](https://github.com/api-evangelist/api-pulse/pulls) - Submit  a pull request making changes you want.
 - [Email](mailto:info@apievangelist.com) - Drop us an email with questions.

-Ideally feedback and questions remain accessible as issues and pull requests, but we understand not everyone will want to work out in the open and invite email communications, but please make sure and check the issues before emailing.
+Ideally feedback and questions remain openly accessible as issues and pull requests, but we understand not everyone will want to work out in the open and invite email communications, but please make sure and check the issues before emailing.